The Pilot (Doctor Who)

 "The Pilot" is the first episode of the tenth series of the British science fiction television series Doctor Who.
 It was written by Steven Moffat and broadcast on 15 April 2017 on BBC One.
-"The Pilot" received mostly positive reviews, with praise on the introduction of Pearl Mackie, and how the episode served both as a soft reboot and as a series premiere.
+"The Pilot" received generally positive reviews, with praise on the introduction of Pearl Mackie, and how the episode served both as a soft reboot and as a series premiere.

 It is the first episode to feature Mackie as the new companion Bill Potts, after the departure of Jenna Coleman at the end of the previous series.
 The episode also sees the brief return of the Daleks, their last major appearance being that of the previous series' premiere, "The Magician's Apprentice" / "The Witch's Familiar", in 2015.

 Minisode: "Friend from the Future"

 A three-minute sequence billed as an exclusive scene from a future episode was released on 23 April 2016, under the title "Friend from the Future".
 The sequence was originally written as an audition scene for casting the role of Bill, but the production team included some of the footage in the final edit of "The Pilot".

 From a hidden corner of a corridor inside a spaceship, the Doctor attempts to answer Bill's questions about their enemies.
 Bill finds them amusing at first, but the Doctor persists and she realises they are in real danger.